Jan 6 hearing to reveal new evidence as Trump denies raping E Jean Carroll – live

 US representative promises ‘surprising’ new material at Jan 6 hearing

-At a hearing today, the January 6 House committee is expected to unveil “surprising” details about the US Capitol attack.
+At a hearing today, the January 6 House committee is expected to unveil “surprising” new details about the US Capitol attack.

 Among the revelations expected are insights from the former president’s secret service detail and new information regarding the actions of longtime Trump associate Roger Stone.
 The session will be streamed live at 1pm ET, and is likely to be the panel’s last public hearing before the midterm elections.